dervish77/StackCPU/README.md

         ADD
         PSH #5
         ADD
-        PRT
+        OUT
         END
 ```

 #### Add Numbers from 1 to 10 in a Loop

 ```
-    // adds numbers from 1 to 10 in a loop, prints sum
+    // adds numbers from 1 to 10 in a loop, outputs sum

         CLS
         PSH #0